Academic Seminars

 What is a seminar?

 Generally, it is a small discussion on a specific topic among a group of students.
-At university it can be a central part of the learning process from lecturers creating seminars around pre-reading texts or post-lecture discussions.
-Commonly, at university English language centres seminars have become a feature of testing English speaking though fluency, conversational skills and ability to discuss complex subjects.
+At university it can be a central part of the learning process which is often connected to pre-reading texts or post-lecture discussions.
+Commonly, at university English language centres, seminars have become a feature of testing English speaking through fluency, conversational skills and ability to discuss complex subjects.

 Why have seminars?

 Students are often given pre-texts and pre-listenings before the seminar to prepare.
-Students are expected to read and listen to texts carefully by making detailed notes and come to the seminar fully prepared.
+Students are expected to read and listen to texts carefully by making detailed notes and coming to the seminar fully prepared.

-- Students CAN use their texts and notes
+- Students CAN refer to the texts and their notes.

 The seminar process

-- The group are called into a room and sit around a table.
+- The group are called into a room, and they sit around a table.

-- The questions are given out and students have 3 minutes to read and prepare
+- The questions are given out and students have 2 minutes to read and prepare by taking notes.

-- The seminar begins with an opening statement – what you are here today to discuss?
+- The seminar begins with an opening statement: We’re here today to discuss…

 - The students then begin to discuss the first question.